eugene9212/eugene9212.github.io/_posts/2018-10-23-Matrix-Decomposition-method(1).markdown

 Before we start specific method, let's take a look at an example(linear equation) form which needs inverting.

 $$
-Ax = y
+Ax = b
 $$

-If we want to solve this equation, $x = A^{-1}y$ might work.
+If we want to solve this equation, $x = A^{-1}b$ might work.
 And depending on the shape of A, invert matter becomes much easier.
 Now, let's think about different forms of A.

 - A = diagonal matrix